liubchenkovadim/docker-opencart41-clear/README.md

     docker compose up -d --build

-When you first start, a dump of a clean CMS will be loaded into the database (in this folder opencart 4.1)
+When you first start, a dump of a clean CMS will be loaded into the database

 projects create their own components and different cms will not overwrite each other.